 You might have 10 different things you want to do with your money.
 But not everything you want to do will have the same impact on your finances.
 And not everything can be done in the same time frame.

 So you have to prioritize your financial goals, by order of importance.

-Generally, most money experts recommend that your financial goals go in order something like this:
+For example, if you’re a Dave Ramsey follower, then your financial goals go in order something like this: